 This effort underscores the department’s commitment to creating an effective network of crime labs across the country.
 The working group will provide objective and independent knowledge and expertise, ensuring that research and implementation of forensic technology is relevant and responsive to the laboratory operations needs of the forensic science community.

 The group includes laboratory directors from across the country, representing large and small, urban and rural facilities.
 Representatives from independent laboratories and those organized by law enforcement agencies are included, as well as leaders in the field of forensic science research.

 NIJ believes that this FLN-TWG model, that includes practitioners supported by researchers, is the best path forward and will ensure that resources are focused appropriately to keep pace with the increasing demand for services.
-The FLN-TWG will explore new ways to increase casework efficiencies and implement forensic technology innovations that will advance system-based strategies and lead to a stronger justice system and safer communities.
+The FLN-TWG explores new ways to increase casework efficiencies and implement forensic technology innovations that will advance system-based strategies and lead to a stronger justice system and safer communities.

 - Les Barnett, Director, Center for Forensics, Information Technology and Security, University of South Alabama

-- Lesley Hammer, Hammer Forensics, Anchorage, Alaska
+- Lesley Hammer, MA, Msc, Hammer Forensics Anchorage, Alaska

 - Brian Hoey, Laboratory System Director, Missouri State Highway Patrol